thehivebox/hiveboxV1/README.md

 ## Getting Started

 To get started, clone the repository and explore the contents.
-Please keep in mind that this repository is a work in progress.
+Please keep in mind that this repository is to be treated as "live" and will be updated frequently.